LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 ADC Starting Items Have Real Diversity for the First Time

-Until this patch, the starting item decision for ADC was largely binary: Doran’s Blade if you wanted to fight, Doran’s Shield if you needed to survive.
-Doran’s Bow adds a genuine third option that rewards a distinct playstyle — auto-attack-heavy champions with on-hit builds now have a start that actually matches their kit instead of defaulting to AD burst.
+Until this patch, the starting item decision for ADC was largely binary: Doran’s Blade or Doran’s Shield.
+Doran’s Bow adds a genuine third option for auto-attack-heavy champions with on-hit builds.

 The On-Hit Build Ecosystem Gets a Keystone